Lake Constance and Rhine Falls Cycling Holiday

 Press on around the lake following the wonderful lakeside cycle path.
 After a few kilometers you pass from Germany into Austria and shortly after that you arrive in the elegant lakeside town of Bregenz.
 The town is famous for its open-air theatre located directly on the shoreline with the stage set in the lake itself.
 Every summer the theatre stages lavish productions of famous operas.

 After leaving Bregenz you reach the Rhine River where it flows into the southern end of the lake (Lake Constance is actually a huge bulge in the Rhine River).
 The river also marks the border between Austria and Switzerland.
-You will either stay the night in Hoechst in Austria or Rorschach in Switzerland.
+You will stay the night in Höchst in Austria, Rorschach or Arbon in Switzerland.

 Today’s route leads you up the eastern shoreline of the lake through the Swiss canton of Thurgau.
 The fertile area is well know for its fruit production and apple orchards will be omnipresent throughout today’s ride.
-Stop in Arbon or Romanshorn for a coffee or lunch and if the weather is warm enough you could also consider a cooling swim in the lake.
+Perhaps stop in Romanshorn which is home to Switzerland’s largest harbour on Lake Constance, for a coffee or lunch and if the weather is warm enough you could also consider a cooling swim in the lake.

 After pedalling through a series of small Swiss villages you cross back into Germany and arrive back in Constance/Kreuzlingen where you first arrived 5 day ago.